mwgrassgreen/WearableDetection/README.md

 --test.r.fixed.par, test.r.par, res.quan.par The threshold in the CuSum statistics.
 If test.r.fixed.par is FALSE, the threshold is based on the parameter res.quan.par; otherwise, the threshold is based on the parameter test.r.par (default: test.r.fixed.par=FALSE, test.r.par=NA, res.quan.par=0.9).

---pval.thres.par The threshold for p-value.
+--pval.thres.par The threshold for p-value (default: 0.01).

 The output from get.stats.fn: